onzfonz/comp227/src/content/3/en/part3c.md

 PORT=3001
 ```

-We also added the hardcoded port of the server into the <em>PORT</em> environment variable.
+We also added the hardcoded port of the server into the `PORT` environment variable.

-**The <i>.env</i> file should be gitignored right away since we do not want to publish any confidential information publicly online!**
+**The *.env* file should be gitignored right away since we do not want to publish any confidential information publicly online!**

 ![.gitignore in vscode with .env line added](../../images/3/45ae.png)

-The environment variables defined in the <i>.env</i> file can be taken into use with the expression <em>require('dotenv').config()</em> and you can reference them in your code just like you would reference normal environment variables, with the familiar <em>process.env.MONGODB_URI</em> syntax.
+The environment variables defined in the *.env* file can be taken into use with the expression `require('dotenv').config()` and you can reference them in your code just like you would reference normal environment variables, with the familiar `process.env.MONGODB_URI` syntax.

-Let's change the <i>index.js</i> file in the following way:
+Let's change the *index.js* file in the following way:

 ```js
 require('dotenv').config() // highlight-line